 You can use the Instapage Heatmap Visualizer tool to create heat maps on your landing pages without signing up for and paying for an external tool.
 Create scroll maps, mouse movement maps, and click maps to understand how visitors act on your landing page and optimize it for conversions.

-Get your enterprise demo today and see how our heat map visualizer can help you create high-converting post-click landing pages.
+See how our heat map visualizer can help you create high-converting landing pages.
+Sign up for a 14-day trial.